 Complete your setup:

-Our lightest and most packable quilt for warmth on-the-go.
-The Bobcat 45°F is perfect for cool nights around a campfire, lounging on your friend’s porch, and adding a boost of warmth on long road trips this season.
+The Bobcat 45°F is perfect for cool nights around a campfire, lounging on your friend’s porch, and adding a boost of warmth on road trips.

 The Bobcat 45°F is our lightest and most packable trail quilt to create an insulated barrier from cool crafts.